tonipanacek/der-raum/content/rooms/office.md

   Ihre Bedürfnisse sind abhängig von Ihrem Tätigkeitsfeld und Ihren individuellen Vorlieben.
 Speziell für Ihre Räumlichkeiten geschaffene Büromöbel und Designs erhöhen den Wohlfühlfaktor und tragen positiv zu einer ausgewogenen Work-Life-Balance bei.
 Individuelle Büromöbel bringen eine persönliche Note an Ihren Arbeitsplatz und sind optimal auf Ihre Nutzung abgestimmt.
 en_description: |-
-  The working world is changing, the boundaries between work and leisure are becoming increasingly blurred.
-The office is the space in which you should always find focus, regardless of whether you work in your own four walls or in an office building.
+  The working world is changing; the boundaries between work and leisure are becoming increasingly blurred.
+Your office is a space where you should always find focus regardless of whether your work is within your own four walls or outside in an office building.

-  Exclusive, high-quality office furniture and interior fittings that meet your individual needs can help you to keep a cool head even in challenging moments.
-The properties of the walls and ceiling can play a major role in promoting certain cognitive moods.
-Optimally used light has been proven to promote concentration.
-An appropriately dimensioned memo board can become your source of inspiration, and an acoustic solution that is tailored to the interior becomes a boon to success.
-A functional and well-designed desk enables you to find everything you need with ease.
+  Exclusive, high-quality office furniture and interior fittings that meet your individual needs can help you to keep a cool head even in the most challenging moments.
+The material qualities of the walls and ceilings can play a major role in maintaining certain cognitive moods.
+While optimized light orientation has been proved to promote concentration, a proportionately positioned memo board can be a source of inspiration, and an acoustic solution tailored to the interior can become the key to success.
+Most importantly, a functional, well-designed desk will enable you to find everything you need intuitively.

   Your needs depend on your profession and your individual preferences.
-We create designs of your office furniture specially tailored to your premises.
-The design aims to increase the feel-good factor and contribute positively to a healthy work-life balance.
-Individualized office furniture brings a personal touch to your workplace.
+We create designs for your office specifically tailored to your premises.
+Design claims to increase the feel-good factor and contributes positively to a healthy work-life balance.
+Ultimately, individualized office furniture that brings a personal touch to your home office.
 position: 3
 meta_tags:
   de_title: Arbeitsbereich, Büro, Arbeitszimmer, Büromöbel